 I provide psychodynamic psychotherapy to adults and adolescents, and have experience seeing patients struggling with relationship, gender and sexuality issues; job stress; anxiety; depression; eating disorders; and trauma.
-As a former journalist who wrote extensively about sex and dating, relationships, body positivity, race and LGBTQ+ stories, I practice therapy through an anti-oppressive lens and from a platform of deep compassion and empathy.
+As a former journalist who wrote extensively about social issues, sex and dating, relationships, body positivity, race and LGBTQ+ stories, I practice therapy through an anti-oppressive lens and from a platform of deep compassion and empathy.

 I believe the relationship between therapist and patient is the foundation of progress.
 Ready to get started?
 Let's make some progress together — here's how to reach me.